 If you’re looking to get a bit adventurous in your plant-based diet, think about adding some seaweed to your weekly regimen.

-Seaweed is not only one of the only really great sources of iodine — necessary for “the proper function of the thyroid gland” — but it’s also an excellent source of plant-based calcium.
+Seaweed is not only one of the only great sources of iodine — necessary for “the proper function of the thyroid gland” — but it’s also an excellent source of plant-based calcium.
 For instance, wakame “provides around 126 mg, or 12 [percent] of the RDI per cup,” while kelp offers around 14 percent of your RDI per cup.

 In one cup of raw spinach, you’ll get around 30 milligrams of calcium, which equates to around three percent of your recommended daily intake of calcium.
 While this may not sound like much, if you think about a typical spinach salad, you’re probably using between two to three cups, which ups that RDI to around eight percent.